-- a) McDonald's fast-food restaurants have successfully followed low-cost leadership strategy. - b) Walmart has also successfully followed low-cost leadership strategy. - c) Decathlon Group's mega sports stores have been following low-cost leadership strategy to gain international recognition and also beat competition.
+- b) Walmart has also successfully followed low-cost leadership strategy. - c) Decathlon Group's mega sports stores have been following low-cost leadership strategy to gain international recognition and also beat competition.

 When is cost leadership strategy effective?
-How to achieve cost leadership? a) Market has many price sensitive customers. a) Prompt forecasting of demand of product/ service c) Buyers do not care much about differentiation or brand.
-There is little scope of differentiation.
-There are large no. of buyers with bargaining power. c) Achieving economies of scale to reduce cost per unit d) Standardization of product for mass production e) Invest in cost saving techniques for smart working ' f) Resistance to differentiation till it becomes essential
+How to achieve cost leadership? a) Market has many price sensitive customers. a) Prompt forecasting of demand of product/ service Buyers do not care much about differentiation or brand.
+Optimum utilization of resources Achieving economies of scale to reduce cost per unit c) There is little scope of differentiation. d) Standardization of product for mass production d) There are large no. of buyers with bargaining power.
+Invest in cost saving techniques for smart working Resistance to differentiation till it becomes essential